ivan-hc/AM/README.md

 **Description**:

-Overwrite apps with snapshots saved previously (see "-b").
+Overwrite apps with snapshots saved previously (see "`-b`").

 ------------------------------------------------------------------------
 ### `query`, `-q`

 		am -q {KEYWORD}
 		am -q --all {KEYWORD}
 		am -q --appimages {KEYWORD}
 		am -q --pkg {PROGRAM1} {PROGRAM2}

 **Description**:

 Search for keywords in the list of available applications, add the "`--appimages`" option to list only the AppImages or add "`--pkg`" to list multiple programs at once.
-It can also be extended with additional flags, the "`--all`" flag allows you to consult the set of all supported databases.
+The "`--all`" flag allows you to consult the set of all supported databases.

 ------------------------------------------------------------------------
 ### `remove`, `-r`